geoschem/integrated_methane_inversion/docs/source/getting-started/imi-config-file.rst

    * - ``StateVectorFile``
      - Path to the custom or pre-generated state vector netcdf file.

-To `create a custom state vector file <../advanced/custom-state-vector>`_ from a shapefile, use the following settings in conjunction with the ``statevector_from_shapefile.ipynb`` jupyter notebook.
+To :doc:`create a custom state vector file <../advanced/custom-state-vector>` from a shapefile, use the following settings in conjunction with the ``statevector_from_shapefile.ipynb`` jupyter notebook.

 .. list-table::
    :widths: 30, 70